TinyTapeout/tinytapeout-06/projects/tt_um_toivoh_retro_console/docs/info.md

 	map1_base        = base_map1 << 12

 The `scroll_x` and `scroll_y` registers for each plane are added to the raster position of the current pixel to find the pixel position in the corresponding tile map to display.
-The raster position is x=128, y=255 for the bottom right corner of the screen, increasing to the right and decreasing going up.
+The raster position is x=118, y=255 for the bottom left corner of the screen, increasing to the right and decreasing going up.

 The tile map for each plane is 64x64 tiles, and is stored row by row.
 Each map entry is 16 bits: